 As a means to support and add impetus to Sankalp interventions in their respective operational areas, some partner organizations are implementing additional programmes namely:

 Pre-Primary/ Preschool Education

-Adolescent Girls who drop out from schools receive a nine months’ residential training which includes academic learning in morning hours and vocational skill trainings in the afternoon where they learn the skills of tailoring, garment making, cooking, soap making, candle making, beautician etc. This program also focuses on life skill education and prevention of girl child marriages.
+School drop-out girls receive nine months’ residential training focusing on academic learning in morning hours and vocational skill trainings (tailoring, cooking, soap making, beautician etc.) in the afternoons.
+This program also focuses on life skill education.

 Ambedkar Prerna Dal (APD)/ Ambedkar Prerna Yuva Dal (APYD)